mohanranjith/spring-boot-docker/README.md

 ENTRYPOINT ["java","-jar","/spring-boot-docker-demo.jar"]
 ```

-## Deploying the container on existing infrastructure with AWS Copilot CLI
+## Deploying the container on existing infrastructure with AWS Copilot CLI to AWS Fargate

-Create a new application with an existing domain name in Amazon Route53 using [copilot app init](https://aws.github.io/copilot-cli/docs/commands/app-init/) command.
+1. Create a new application with an existing domain name in Amazon Route53 using [copilot app init](https://aws.github.io/copilot-cli/docs/commands/app-init/) command.
 ```
 copilot app init --domain <domain_name>
 ```

-Create new application using [copilot init](https://aws.github.io/copilot-cli/docs/commands/init/) command.
+2. Create new application using [copilot init](https://aws.github.io/copilot-cli/docs/commands/init/) command.
 ```
 copilot init
 ```
 **NOTE:** When prompted if you would like to deploy a test environment?
 Enter **N**.
 So that you can specify your own existing VPC resources using [copilot env init](https://aws.github.io/copilot-cli/docs/commands/env-init/) command.

-Creates a test environment with imported VPC resources
+3. Creates a test environment with imported VPC resources
 ```
 copilot env init --name test --profile default --app <app-name> --import-vpc-id <vpc-id> \
 --import-public-subnets <public-subnet-id-a, public-subnet-id-b> \